 Using Safety Glasses and Protective Gear

-Organizing Towels and Buckets for Cleanup
+Towels and Buckets Cleanup Organization

 Install a New Faucet: Step-by-Step Walkthrough

-Positioning and Mounting the New Faucet
+Setting Up and Mounting New Faucet

 Secure the unit with the provided mounting nuts.
 Tighten them by hand first, then use a wrench for a snug fit.
 Be careful not to over-tighten, as this can damage the countertop or the fixture itself.

-Matching Hot and Cold Water Connections
+Matching Hot and Cold Water Lines

 Tool/Material | Purpose |